 - 1. Explain to students that they will now write a review of their song using the questions they answered as a guide. - 2.
 Explain that they also have to use a simile in their piece.
 Explain that a simile is a comparison that uses "like" to compare two things.
 Example: The cloud was like a cloud of cotton. - 3.
 Instruct participants to work on the first draft of their song reviews. - 4.
 Instruct participants to share the first draft of their review with a partner and to edit each other's work. - 5.
 Tell participants to work on their final drafts. - 6.
-Give participants their exit tickets to document learning.
+Give participants their exit tickets to keep track of where they are in the project and whether they need help or have questions.